ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 You can create a virtual server instance in a single-tenant environment on a dedicated host.
 The virtual server instance that is provisioned on a dedicated host can be deployed with any value up to a 20:1 ratio of Virtual Processor (VP) to Entitled Capacity (EC).

-Open the dedicated host details page, and click **Create instance** to open the **Create virtual server instance** page.
-You must toggle "ON" to the **Deploy to dedicated host** button.
+Click into a dedicated host to create a new virtual server instance.
+You must toggle "ON" the **Deploy to dedicated host** button.

 Follow the instructions in [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) page for detailed instructions.

-When you use dedicated hosts, the virtual server instances that are deployed on them are not billed for core and memory charges.
+The virtual server instances that are deployed on the dedicated host are not billed for core and memory charges.

 ### Creating SPP in a dedicated host
 {: #spp-dh}

 You can create a shared processor pool (SPP) in a single-tenant environment on a dedicated host.
 The SPPs provisioned on a dedicated host can be deployed with any value up to a 20:1 ratio of Virtual Processor (VP) to Entitled Capacity (EC).

-Open the dedicated host details page, and click **Create pool** to open the **Create new shared processor pool** page.
+Click into a dedicated host to create a new shared processor pool.

 Follow the instructions in the [Managing shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP) page for detailed instructions.